 If your cat is already pregnant, or becomes pregnant with kittens by accident, we’d advise you to call your vet for advice on what services they can offer, such as vaccinations, neutering and flea and worming treatments, at this time.
 Unfortunately, Cats Protection is only able to take a small number of cats as emergency cases at the moment.
 We’d recommend you do everything you can to protect against accidental litters being born at this time.

 If you're seeking to rehome your pregnant cat and/or kittens, call Cats Protection for advice on 03000 12 12 12.Read our advice on what to do if your cat is pregnant

 Keeping a cat that usually goes outdoors confined indoors can be stressful and frustrating for the cat.
 It’s important to ensure your cat continues to get daily activity to help both their mental and physical wellbeing.
 The following tips will allow them to adjust to their temporary indoor life.

 If you think your cat needs veterinary care you should call the practice for further advice in the first instance.
 Do not take your pet to the surgery unless your vet instructs you to.
-Currently, cats should only be taken to the vet for emergency treatment.
-If you are self-isolating you may need to arrange for someone else to transport your cat for emergency treatment.

 If you are self-isolating you will not be able to go to the vet with your cat for emergency treatment.
 Phone the vet for advice and if the vet agrees to treat your cat, you'll need to arrange for someone else to transport your cat to the vet for you.
 In this case, we’d recommend the following tips:

-Information is correct as of 30 March 2020.
+Information is correct as of 26 July 2021.
 For up to date information on coronavirus, visit www.gov.uk/coronavirus